USEPA/cloudfoundry_audit_events/README.md

  Navigate to the scripts folder and execute the [run script](scripts/run).
 If setup correctly, a:
  - YYYY-MM.json will be created in the data > organization-name folder and
- - MS Excel document will be created in the location of the audit event reporter script's output filename path
+ - MS Excel document will be created in the location of the audit event reporter script's output filename path (e.g., final-AuditReport-2022-05.xlsx)

 ```
 bash run